 If a is an object aggregate, then if a exists at t, there are objects o1, …,on at t such that:

-for all x (x continuant_part_of a at t iff x overlaps some oi at t)
+for all x (x continuant_part_of a at t iff x overlaps some oi at t) ]

 An entity a is an object aggregate if and only if there is a mutually exhaustive and pairwise disjoint partition of a into objects [63].

-Examples: a symphony orchestra, the aggregate of bearings in a constant velocity axle joint, the nitrogen atoms in the atmosphere, a collection of cells in a blood biobank.
+as(object aggregate)[Examples: a symphony orchestra\, the aggregate of bearings in a constant velocity axle joint\, the nitrogen atoms in the atmosphere\, a collection of cells in a blood biobank. ]

 The objects which form the proximal parts of an aggregate – those parts which determine the aggregate as an aggregate – are called its member parts (sometimes referred to as ‘granular parts’).